macOS keyboard shortcuts for Windows

 Mac OS X aliases and symbolic links

 Even though aliases and symbolic links may seem to be the same thing in Mac OS X, this is not completely true.
 One could think they are effectively the same because, with the switch to a Unix base in version 10.0, symbolic links became a “normal thing” in the system.
 However, for better or worse, differences still remain; let’s see them.
 Symbolic links can only be created from the command line by using the ln(1) utility.
+Once created, the Finder will represent them as aliases (with a little arrow in their icon’s lower-left corner) and treat them as such.
+A symbolic link is stored on disk as a non-empty file which contains the full or relative path to the file it points to; then, the link’s inode is marked as special by activating its symbolic link flag.
+(This is how things work in UFS; I suspect HFS+ is similar, but cannot confirm it.)

-January 20, 2007 · Tags: macos
+January 20, 2007 · Tags: <a href="/tags/macos">macos</a>

 Continue reading (about 2 minutes)